 How can I do laundry while at the Festival?

-Laundry facilities are available on the lower level of Alumni, Ryan and Lyon Halls (the dorms).
+Laundry facilities are available in the dorms on campus.
 Students will need to purchase re-loadable laundry cards at the bookstore located in Alliot Hall and will need to provide their own detergent.

 Is there anything I may not have in my room?

 Alcohol, illegal drugs, and drug paraphernalia are not permitted in SMC dorms at any time, even if you are 21 years of age or older.
 GMCMF policy is immediate dismissal, without refund, for possessing or drinking alcoholic beverages on campus or while participating in GMCMF-sponsored off-campus trips (even if student is 21 years of age or above), selling or furnishing alcohol to a minor, or using illicit drugs at any time.
 SMC policies also prohibit candles, incense, flammable items and high-wattage electrical devices.

 Who takes care of my room?

 You do!
 Housekeeping is provided only for common areas.
 Recycling and trash disposal is provided for in each hall.
 We expect any damage or maintenance issues to be reported promptly to GMCMF resident staff.
 Students will be responsible for cleaning their own bathrooms within their suite.